mysto/python-fpe/README.md

 ## Usage notes

-There is a [FIPS Document](http://csrc.nist.gov/groups/STM/cmvp/documents/fips140-2/FIPS1402IG.pdf) that contains`Requirements for Vendor Affirmation of SP 800-38G` on page 155.

-It can be used as part of sensitive data tokenization, especially in regards to PCI and cryptographically reversible tokens.
+FPE can be used as part of sensitive data tokenization, especially in regards to PCI and cryptographically reversible tokens.
 This implementation does not provide any gaurantees regarding PCI DSS or other validation.

 It's important to note that, as with any cryptographic package, managing and protecting the key appropriately to your situation is crucial.
 This package does not provide any guarantees regarding the key in memory.

 ## Implementation Notes

 This implementation was based upon the [Capital One Go implemntation](https://github.com/capitalone/fpe).
-It follow the algorithm as outlined in the NIST recommendation as closely as possible, including naming.
+It follow the algorithm as outlined in the NIST specification as closely as possible, including naming.
 It should be viewed as a reference implementation, and has not be optimized for performance.

 While the test vectors all pass, it has not otherwise been extensively tested.